Rail transport in Taiwan: Industrial and tourist railways

 Industrial railways were built mainly in the Japanese era for transporting industrial raw materials and products, especially sugarcanes for sugar industry, and lumber for wood industry in Taiwan.
 After World War II, these industries declined significantly and these railroads were remodeled as tourist attractions in the beginning of 21st century.

 The Taiwan Sugar Railways is an extensive series of narrow gauge lines mostly in central and southern Taiwan, originally built to haul sugarcane by the sugar companies in Japanese era, but also capable of providing limited passenger service.
 Regular passenger services discontinued in 1982.
 In 2003, some short-distance train services resumed.
-Currently there are six lines in operations.
+Currently there are six lines in operation.

-Only Magongcuo line in Huwei Sugar Refinery is still under industrial use, other five lines have been transformed to heritage railways.
+Only Magongcuo line in Huwei Sugar Refinery is still in industrial use, the other five lines have been transformed to heritage railways.

 The Forest Railways were built for logging and timber industry, now recommissioned as tourist railway services in high mountains.

-The Alishan Forest Railway is currently the largest tourist railway networks in Taiwan, operated by Taiwan Railways Administration.
+The Alishan Forest Railway is currently the largest tourist railway network in Taiwan, operated by the Forestry and Nature Conservation Agency.
 The Luodong Forest Railway and Taiping Mountain Forest Railway were interconnected to transport the harvested lumber from Taiping Mountain to Luodong, Yilan and transferred to major railway system of Taiwan.
-Now only a short 3.9 km section near Tiansongpi Station are operating.
+Now only a short 3.9 km section near Tiansongpi Station is operating.
 Wulai Scenic Train was originally tracks for rail push trolleys, now runs a light automotive for tourists.